yohasebe/wp2txt/README.md

 WP2TXT extracts plain text data from Wikipedia dump file (encoded in XML/compressed with Bzip2) stripping all the MediaWiki markups and other metadata.
 It is originally intended to be useful for researchers who look for an easy way to obtain open-source multi-lingual corpora, but may be handy for other purposes.

-**UPDATE:** Version 0.9.3 has added a new option `category_only`.
+**UPDATE (July 2022)**: Version 0.9.3 has added a new option `category_only`.
 With this option enabled, wp2txt extracts article title and category info only.
 Please see output examples below.

 ## Features